 Step 5: Screen Saver Info

 Did I mention this also works on your Mac?
-Just point to your Dropbox folder via the screen saver system prefs and you’re done with this tutorial.
-For your Apple TV, you will need to turn on iTunes’ Home Sharing on the Mac that has the Dropbox folder.
-After that is done, select the ‘Advanced’ menu item in iTunes then click on ‘Choose Photos to Share’ and navigate to the same Dropbox folder (see image below).
+Just point to your Dropbox folder via the screen saver system prefs and you're done with this tutorial.
+For your Apple TV, you will need to turn on iTunes' Home Sharing on the Mac that has the Dropbox folder.
+After that is done, navigate to File > Home Sharing > 'Choose Photos to Share with Apple TV...' in iTunes and navigate to the same Dropbox folder (see image below).

 Here are some FAQs that BlingBlog posted: